Chondrocalcinosis: Causes

+Chondrocalcinosis does not always lead to symptoms.
+However, chondrocalcinosis in the presence of CPPD may cause symptoms similar to Pseudogout, Pseudo-rheumatoid arthritis, and Pseudo-osteoarthritis.
+Chondrocalcinosis may be accompanied by joint pain, joint swelling, and decreased range of motion.

+Chondrocalcinosis affects common areas such as the knee, wrist, hand, and pelvis.
+Chondrocalcinosis can also be visualized affecting the spine.
+"Crowned Dens Syndrome" is an example of chondrocalcinosis affecting cervical vertebrae.

 Diagnosis

-Chondrocalcinosis can be visualized on projectional radiography, CT scan, MRI, US, and nuclear medicine.
+Chondrocalcinosis can be visualized on projectional radiography, CT scan, MRI, ultrasound, and nuclear medicine.
 CT scans and MRIs show calcific masses (usually within the ligamentum flavum or joint capsule), however radiography is more successful.
 At ultrasound, chondrocalcinosis may be depicted as echogenic foci with no acoustic shadow within the hyaline cartilage.
 As with most conditions, chondrocalcinosis can present with similarity to other diseases such as ankylosing spondylitis and gout.